cfjedimaster/raymondcamden2018/_posts/2011/11/04/2011-11-04-phonegap-orientation-example.md

 <p>

 p.s.
-Recently I mentioned a <a href="http://wiki.phonegap.com/w/page/34483744/PhoneGap%20Eclipse%20PlugIn%20for%20Android">plugin</a> that significantly improves the experience of creating PhoneGap applications in Eclipse.
+Recently I mentioned a <a href="http://wiki.phonegap.com/w/page/34483744/PhoneGap{% raw %}%20Eclipse%{% endraw %}20PlugIn{% raw %}%20for%{% endraw %}20Android">plugin</a> that significantly improves the experience of creating PhoneGap applications in Eclipse.
 I began having issues with orientation changes crashing the application.
 On a whim I decided to check and see if a new version of the plugin existed and indeed there was.
 Updating fixed everything.
 I still wish the plugin had a way to output an empty HTML file but it's much easier than building things out by hand.